urdms104/2019-spring-dms104/README.md

   - **01. Introduction and Overview of the Course**
 - Previous assignments

+  - Conduct user interviews and other research (due: Tuesday, March 19)
   - Prepare for Interview Checkpoint on Thursday, February 28
   - [Assignment 3: Research Plan](assignment03-research-plan/instructions.md) (due: Thursday February 21)
   - Continue studying: Chapters 6, 7, and 9 (required for Research Phase)